AriartWt/bee-color-framework/docs/mkdoc/en/general/first_steps/ressources_managers.md

-# CSS and JavaScript ressources managers

-!!! warning "Writting in progress"
+!!! warning "Writing in progress"

 	This page is under construction